e-kot-unamur/boursiere-server/README.md

 The `beers` table contains all static information about a beer type.
 On the other hand, `history` contains dynamic information such as the current price and quantity.
 For instance, a beer current selling price can simply be found by looking at its most recent history entry.

 The `users` and `tokens` tables are used to authenticate accesses to the API.

+The table of `entries` allows you to follow the sale of pre-sales of access to the evening